4 lane highway, 2 lane public transport, pedestrian and bicycle paths

 Löngusker urban proposal

-The Skerjabru cable bridge formed a part of an urban proposal for Löngusker in Reykjavik, Iceland.
+The Skerjafj0rdur bridge (Skerjabru) forms a part of an urban master-planning proposal, including a bridge over Skerjafjordur bay, Löngusker in Reykjavik, Iceland.

 The road connection across the Skerjafjordur bay has the potential to be developed as an independent project and could serve to intertwine the existing linear traffic condition of the city, turning it into a ring-road typology.

 Skerjabrú; Skerjafjordur bridge

 This new connection would open up the area of Alftanes for urban development, providing much needed housing and commercial space for the city.

 The proposal consists of land reclamation and two bridges.
 To the north (Reykjavik side) is a long low bridge spanning the deeper part of the seabed between Suðurgata and Longusker.
 To the south of the quays is a short tall bridge over the deepest part of the fjord, which gives small boats and sailboats easy access to the bays within Skerjafjörður.
 This also reduces the restriction of coastline developments within the channels.

 Together, the bridges channel ocean currents in and out of Skerjafjörður to reduce the impact on the natural flow of the fjord.

 The highway is proposed with two lanes in each direction along with dedicated “city line” public transport lanes in each direction.
 Dedicated pedestrian path and cycle path further extends the city’s path network and facilitates access to the natural beauty of Alftaness.

 This interconnected neighbourhood would make it focal point of the city which provides the opportunity to build a high-quality bridge that will serve as a city landmark for the future.